 Colorado Potato Beetle

 The surest way to attract Colorado potato beetles to your garden is to plant potatoes, but if you don’t have potatoes, they will go for your tomatoes and eggplant secondarily.
 (Fortunately, they don’t appear to be attracted to tomatillos.)
 The fat, striped adult beetles emerge from the soil in late spring to feed on emerging potatoes and then lay clusters of orange-yellow eggs on leaf undersides.
-The eggs yield highly destructive little orange larvae that eat foliage nonstop and grow very quickly.
+They yield highly destructive little orange larvae that eat foliage nonstop and grow quickly.
 You can kill the insects at any stage, but it’s easiest to pick off the adults and eggs.
 (Click here to view the full life cycle of these beetles.)
 The beetles can complete up to three life cycles in a single season, so once you have them, you generally have to fight them all summer.

 These insects are highly resistant to insecticides, so it pays to choose non-chemical methods of control.
-Time and time again, well-timed cultural control, and good winter cleanup have proven to be the best means of battling them.
-Cultural control is essentially “picking”off the adults, eggs, and larvae and/or pruning off egg- and larval-covered leaves and branches.
+Time and time again, well-timed cultural control, and proper winter cleanup have proven to be the best means of battling them.
+Cultural control is essentially picking off the adults, eggs, and larvae and/or pruning off egg- and larval-covered leaves and branches.
 I generally smash picked specimens, but you can also drown them in a bucket of water.
 Good picking should start in mid to late spring and continue until all signs of these pests are gone.

 (To learn everything there is to know about Colorado Potato Beetles, visit potatobeetle.org.)

 Spotted and Striped Cucumber Beetles

 As their name suggests, striped cucumber beetles favor cucumbers, but they also attack melon vines.
 Small, striped cucumber beetles look so cute and innocent, but they are so destructive.
 Every year my cucumber crop is a crap (or “crop) shoot.
 Why?
 It’s not because of the damage they cause by feeding on the plants and fruits but the catastrophic bacterial wilt that they spread from plant to plant.
 Once cucumber vines get cucumber bacterial wilt, there is no turning back.
 The leaves will start to show droop, and eventually, whole stems will collapse, and the vine will die.